urbanjost/M_time/README.md

 time zone can be explicitly set.
 Since this library is intentionally designed to complement DATE_AND_TIME(3f) it adopts the same behavior.

-There is no warranty on this code, and it is certain to change.

 ## SEE ALSO

 The ISO-8601 standard is often used for business-related transactions.